MTrop/DoomTools/README.md

 A program that just displays info about the toolset that you are using (or manage other things, in the future).

+#### DecoHack

+A utility that uses a DECORATE-like language scheme for creating DeHackEd patches.

+#### DMXConv

+A utility that converts all sorts of sounds to DMX digital sounds using either the Java SPI or FFmpeg.

+#### DoomMake

+A project build utility that is agnostic to all operating systems (for the most part).

 #### WadMerge

 A utility that performs Script-based WAD compilation and merging.